MoSafi2/BlazeSeq/README.md

 | 27.7M  | 1.247 ± 0.07 s  | 3.478 ± 0.08 s               | 3.92 ± 0.030 s                                | 4.838 ± 0.034 s                    |
 | 169.8M | 30.246 ± 0.051s | 37.863 ±  0.237 s            | 40.430 ±  1.648 s                             | 54.969 ± 0.232 s                   |

 ## Functional testing

 A dataset of toy valid/invalid FASTQ files were used for testing. the dataset were obtained from the [**BioJava**](https://github.com/biojava/biojava/tree/master/biojava-genome%2Fsrc%2Ftest%2Fresources%2Forg%2Fbiojava%2Fnbio%2Fgenome%2Fio%2Ffastq) project.
-The same test dataset is used for the [**Biopython**](https://biopython.org/) and [**BioPerl** ](https://bioperl.org/) FASTQ parsers as well.
+The same test dataset is used for the [**Biopython**](https://biopython.org/) and [**BioPerl**](https://bioperl.org/) FASTQ parsers as well.

 ## Roadmap

 Some points of the following roadmap are tightly coupled with Mojo's evolution, as Mojo matures more options will be added.

-- [ ] parallel processing of Fastq files (requires stable concurrency model and concurrency primitives from Mojo)
+* [ ] parallel processing of Fastq files (requires stable concurrency model and concurrency primitives from Mojo)
-- [ ] Parsing over contineous (decompression , network) streams (requires Mojo implementation or binding to decompression and networking libraries).
+* [ ] Parsing over continuous (decompression , network) streams (requires Mojo implementation or binding to decompression and networking libraries).
-- [ ] Reporting output as JSON, HTML?
+* [ ] Reporting output as JSON, HTML?
 Python inter-op for plotting?.
-- [ ] Comprehensive testing of basic aggregate statistics (GC Content, quality distribution per  base pair, read-length distribution ... etc) vs Industry standards
+* [ ] Comprehensive testing of basic aggregate statistics (GC Content, quality distribution per  base pair, read-length distribution ... etc) vs Industry standards
-- [ ] Passing custom list of aggregator to the parser.
+* [ ] Passing custom list of aggregator to the parser.

 ## Contribution

 This project welcomes all contributions!
-Here are some ways if you are intrested:
+Here are some ways if you are interested:

-* **Bug reports**: Blaze-Seq is still new, bugs and rough-edges are expected.
+* **Bug reports**: BlazeSeq is still new, bugs and rough-edges are expected.
 If you encounter any bugs, please create an issue.
 * **Feature requests**: If you have ideas for new features, feel free to create an issue or a pull request.
 * **Code contributions**: Pull requests that improve existing code or add new functionalities are welcome.

-## Liscence
+## License

 This project is licensed under the MIT License.